morijx/Raspi_cardiac_wave/README.md

 ## Summary
 Contained are the 3 parts.
 First the GUI for video and PPG recording on the raspberry pi with data analysis.
 Second a GUI for analysing the data on the MacBook.
 Thrid a Notebook to generate teh features and the code to train and test a random forest classifier to predict the Video success.

+###
+In the Main_GUI_Pi folder all files for the Raspberry Pi are stored.
+The Analysis_GUI is also usable on the PC since it does not contain the Video and PPG recording part but only the analysis.

 ## Package Requirements Raspberry Pi
 - absl-py==2.0.0
 - Adafruit-Blinka==8.25.0